Julie K Levy

-Fran Marino Endowed Professor Of Shelter Medicine Education
+Fran Marino Endowed Distinguished Professor Of Shelter Medicine Education

 About Julie K Levy

-Dr. Julie Levy is the Fran Marino Professor of Shelter Medicine Education at the University of Florida, where she focuses on the health and welfare of animals in shelters, feline infectious diseases, and humane alternatives for cat population control.
-She founded Operation Catnip, a nonprofit university-based community cat trap-neuter-return program that has spayed, neutered, and vaccinated more than 65,000 cats in Gainesville since 1998.
-In 2008, she joined Dr. Cynda Crawford to found Maddie’s Shelter Medicine Program at the College of Veterinary Medicine, an educational and discovery initiative with a global impact on the care of homeless animals.
-In 2014, she joined Dr. Kate Hurley to launch the Million Cat Challenge, a shelter-based campaign to save millions of cats in shelters across North America.
+Dr. Julie Levy focuses on the health and welfare of animals in shelters, feline infectious diseases, and humane alternatives for cat population control.
+She founded Operation Catnip, a community cat trap-neuter-return program that has spayed, neutered, and vaccinated more than 90,000 cats in Gainesville since 1998.
+A decade later, she joined Dr. Cynda Crawford to launch the Shelter Medicine Program at the College of Veterinary Medicine.
+This educational and discovery initiative has a global impact on the care of homeless animals and is the academic home of the Fear Free Shelters program.
+She later teamed up with Dr. Kate Hurley for the Million Cat Challenge, a shelter-based campaign that saved more than 5 million cats in shelters across North America, followed by Maddie’s Million Pet Challenge to create transformative “communities of practice” that deliver access to care through humane community-centric programming—inside and outside of the shelter—to achieve the right outcome for every pet.

 Accomplishments